ijhua/Open-Combined-Export-File/README.md

 #CombinedExportFilePandas
 Basically the same as the OpenCombinedExportFile, but this one uses pandas and prints only the sleep data with headers.
 # OpenWatchFilePandas
-Still in progress.
-The code will open only the raw data from the watch export files.
+The code opens the raw data from the watch export files and concatenates them together in one big file.
+Subject numbers are preserved.
+#NewWatchFile
+Opens the csv files by subject and concatenates all the files of one subject together.
+Currently does not succeed in opening the csv file.